unifiedfx/automationfx-python/README.md

 AFX> call 50005 10134
 ```

-Setting the phone context to a particular phone extension/DN using the 'cd' command (Choose Device)
+Using the context by setting the phone context to a particular extension/DN using the 'cd' command (Choose Device):

 ```
 AFX> cd 50005
 AFX/50005> call 10134
+Calling 10136 from SEP2834A282E799
 ```

 *Note: The prompt will update to indicate the current context by including the device extension/DN*